movedat Configuration File

 Settings will be honored in the following order of increasing precedence: built-in defaults, system configuration file, home configuration file, command line configuration file, then command line options.

 You can disable all configuration files by using a blank path with -f.
 This ensures that only built-in defaults and command line options are used.
 For example:

 movedat -f "" ...

 Note that if the "-f" option is not empty, then the settings in the specified file will be merged with those of the System and Home configurations as described above.
-Only a blank "-f" prevents those configurations from being loaded.
+Only a blank "-f" prevents those configuration files from being loaded.

-Each line in a configuration file may consist of up to 1022 bytes of text.
-For Windows systems, the text must be plain ASCII and lines should end with CR-LF.
-For all other systems, the text should be UTF-8 (no BOM) and lines should end with LF.
+The configuration file must encoded as UTF-8 (no BOM) or ASCII.
+Each line in a configuration file must consist of up to 1022 bytes of text.
+For Windows systems, lines should end with CR-LF.
+For all other systems, lines should end with LF.